awsdocs/aws-doc-sdk-examples/swift/example_code/iam/README.md

 * [IAM Basics](./Basics/Sources/Basics).
-Demonstrates a common series of actions to create a user, create access keys, create roles and policies, assume the role, and use the role's permissions to perform calls to AWS S3 actions. (`Basics`)
+Demonstrates a common series of actions to create a user, create access keys, create roles and policies, assume the role, and use the role's permissions to perform calls to Amazon Simple Storage Service (S3) actions. (`Basics`)

 <!-- ### Cross-service examples
 Sample applications that work across multiple AWS services.